Center for Extended Learning (CEL)

 Out of State Students

 State laws require colleges and universities to be authorized to offer online degree programs in the states where their students reside.
-As a result, Minot State joined the National Council for State Authorization Reciprocity Agreements (NC-SARA) in June 2014, allowing Minot State to offer online programs to residents in other SARA states.
+As a result, Minot State joined the National Council for State Authorization Reciprocity Agreements (NC-SARA), allowing Minot State to offer online programs to residents in other SARA states.
 If you reside outside of North Dakota and would like to take online courses from Minot State, please visit the State Authorization page for information on programs available in your area.

 State and federal laws also require Minot State to provide notifications regarding whether or not our programs lead to licensure in the states where our students are located.
 For information on programs leading to licensure outside of North Dakota, please visit the State Authorization and Licensure page for more information.